 For our third day in Jacksonville, we are going to start off at Catty Shack Ranch Wildlife Sanctuary.
 “Big Cats” are the name of the game here, and you will find plenty of them roaming around the property.
 These endangered tigers, cougars, and bobcats are kept safe here, and the knowledgeable staff is happy to educate you about all of their big kitties.

-If you are looking for any last minute souvenirs before heading back home, St. John's Town Center is the perfect spot to pick up whatever you haven't already bought for yourself.
-And following a little retail therapy, our 48 hours in Jacksonville are over, and it's time to start planning the next trip.
+If you are looking for any last minute souvenirs before heading back home, St. John's Town Center is the perfect spot to pick up whatever you haven't already bought for yourself, and there are plenty of great restaurants here too.
+Following a little retail therapy and a bite to eat, our 48 hours in Jacksonville are over, and it's time to start planning the next trip.

 Leave a Reply